 • Charge interest at the current specified rate as determined by the CRA, which is at an all-time low of 1%

 • Your spouse uses that money borrowed and purchases an investment that yields profits

 • The profits resulting from the investments made will be taxed in your spouse’s name

 Presto, you pay a lot lower tax on the investments, because the investment income is taxed in your spouse’s name, and not yours.

 Number 5 – Flow-Through Shares:

 The fifth tax tip is to purchase flow-through shares.
 Flow-through shares are investments in resource companies that are involved in exploration and developmental activities.
-The initial amount of the investment in a flow-through share is fully tax deductible over a period of three years.
+The initial amount of investment in a flow-through share is fully tax-deductible over a period of three years.
 In fact, about 90% of the deduction is received in the first year alone.